The Automation Paradox: Who Really Gets Hurt When AI Takes Over?

 9. Then vs. Now: The GenAI Risk Shift (2013 → 2025)

-Why this comparison matters: If the risk landscape has shifted, then policies and career advice built on 2013 assumptions may be protecting the wrong people and exposing the wrong sectors.
+If the risk landscape has shifted since 2013, policies and career advice built on those assumptions may be protecting the wrong workers.

 The Sector-Level Flip